elastic/connectors/docs/DEVELOPING.md

 #### How to implement advanced rules

 When implementing a new connector follow the API of the [BaseDataSource](../connectors/source.py).

+To implement advanced rules, you should first enable them.
+Check [Features](#features).

-The custom implementation for advanced rules is usually located inside the `get_docs` function:
+The custom implementation for advanced rules is usually located inside the `get_docs` (and `get_docs_incrementally` if incremental sync is enabled) function:

 ```python
 async def get_docs(self, filtering=None):